mcpower/ctf-writeups/2019-gctf-code-golf.md

 We submitted this solution... **and got the flag**.

-Did we misread the task wrong?
+Did we misread the task?
 It mentioned:

 > The correct offset will minimize the length of the final text after trimming
 > leading and trailing spaces.